tposney/midi-qol/README.md

 probably many however....
 * Language translations are not up to date.

-# Notes For Macro writers
+# Notes for Macro writers
 For modules that want to call midi-qol it is easier than in minor-qol.
 Just call item.roll() and if you pass an event via item.roll({event}) you can have key accelerators. (the meanings of shift/ctrl/alt will be interpreted using the speed rolls settings) event.altKey: true => advantage roll event.crtlKey: true => disadvantage roll